Jequirity0504/CarND-Path-Planning-Project/README.md

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

+## Model Implementation

+Basically, the path planning could be divided into two steps: behaviour planning and trajectory generation.

+1. Behaviour planning:
+According to the localization and sensor fusion data, the algorithm try to decide what shall ego vehicle behavor, for example: keep the car in current lane, change to the left lane or change to the right lane.

+2. Trajectory generation:
+considering the result of behaviour planning, the second step is to generate the trajectory.
+It help to create a list of waypoints that ego car visits sequentially every 0.02s. firstly, I used two points of previous trajectoy and 3 additional points at a far distance.
+These five points are originally based in the global coordinates and then we transform to the local car coordinates.
+Later, the generated spline curve could be used to produce the trajectory with denser waypoints for ego care to follow.